wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/using-repositories/includes/2-controls-repository.md

 The **Controls Repository** stores all the controls used in UI and web automation actions, such as buttons and checkboxes.
-Upon creating a new process, the **C0ntrols Repository** will be empty.
+Upon creating a new process, the **Controls Repository** will be empty.
 To create a new  control, you can use one of the following methods.

 ![The Controls Repository in the Process Designer.](..\media\process-designer-controls-repository.png)